Upper School Theater

 This advanced course is for students who wish to design their own learning paths in one or two of the following stagecraft disciplines: stage management, stage design, carpentry, lighting, sound, or theatrical history.
 Students work on mainstage performances and unrealized projects while acting as Stagecraft I mentors.

-This hands-on, mixed-level class is for students who want to learn how to sew.
-Students with no prior experience start with the basics and then move on to skills needed for garment assembly.
-Repeat students undertake projects that develop confidence in working independently.
+This hands-on, combined-level class is for students who want to learn how to sew.
+Students with no prior experience start with the fundamentals and then develop the skills needed for garment assembly.
+Repeat students undertake intermediate projects that build confidence to work independently.
 Everyone completes between two and four wearable items each semester.
 The importance of sustainability in fashion is also discussed.

 Faculty